learn-academy-2023-charlie/week-3-assessment-Tmacintyre/interview-questions.md

 1. Object-oriented programming:

-2. Ruby:
+2. Ruby: Ruby is another dynamic and open source object-oriented scripting language that is used in the backend portion of computer programming.

 3. Implicit return:

 4. Ruby blocks:

-5. Ruby hashes:
+5. Ruby hashes: Ruby hashes are similar to objects in JavaScript as a has is a specific data structure that allows you to store information as key-value pairs.